Station Upgrade Phase 1 Almost Done!!!

 For those looking for eQSL or LOTW confirmation, they are uploaded as soon as they are entered in to the computer log.
 We still log on paper at the station and all entries are done as time permits.

 Paper QSL's are sent chronologically unless one is received before that part of the log is reached, in which case those are sent as soon as possible.
-Again, if you are in particular need of a card, eQSL, or LOTW confirmationfor a specific qso/mode/band please contact the QSL Manager (KB8UEY).
-As of 7/21/2014 there are over 44,000 QSO's in the log since we started computer logging in 2006.
-Currently all QSL's through 2010 have been filled out, and most sent and all incoming QSL's not included in that have also been answered.
+Again, if you are in particular need of a card, eQSL, or LOTW confirmation for a specific qso/mode/band please contact the QSL Manager (KB8UEY).
+As of 10/30/2014 there are over 69,000 QSO's in the log since we started computer logging in 2006.

 Located in Huber Heights, OH Grid EM79wu.
 The above picture is of the outside of the station.
 The station is currently equipped with 4 HF and 4 VHF/UHF operating positions.
 We added an Alpha 9500 Amp to the station on 11-16-12 and are in the process of training several members how to use it.
 The facility also has 2 classrooms / meeting rooms that are used to hold ham classes and has been home to multiple VE sessions throughout the years.
 The station is active in many contests throughout the year and is often active when a communications emergency exists in this part of the world and sometimes even when it is on the other side of the world.
 Most notable in recent history was a 24/7 operation in which the station was staffed and on the air for 7 straight days in the wake of the earthquake that hit Haiti in January of 2010.